 Intervention Strategies, Including Neurodevelopmental Treatment Therapy

 Effective intervention strategies are essential in managing neurodevelopmental conditions in children.
 Occupational and physical therapies play a significant role in enhancing motor skills and daily functioning through tailored activities.
+Furthermore, neurodevelopmental treatment (NDT) therapists utilise the Bobath concept to support individual developmental needs, while parental involvement remains fundamental in reinforcing these interventions at home.
+For instance, parents can incorporate practical tasks like washing baby clothes to help develop fine motor skills and hand-eye coordination in a real-world context.

 The Role of Occupational Therapy and Physical Therapy

-Occupational therapy and physical therapy play essential roles in managing neurodevelopmental conditions in children by enhancing their ability to perform daily activities and improving their physical functioning.
+Occupational and physical therapy play essential roles in managing neurodevelopmental conditions in children by enhancing their ability to perform daily activities and improving their physical functioning.

 Key components include: